Ravi-S-Chauhan/CPP-DSA/README.md

 # CPP-DSA
-I will all the DSA questions that I am going to do from now on.
+I will push all the DSA questions that I am going to do from now on.